Friday the 13th: The Final Chapter: Filming

 Filming commenced in October 1983 to January 1984 in Topanga Canyon and Newhall, California.
 It was originally set to be released in October 1984, but Frank Mancuso Sr. pushed the release date to April 13, leaving them only 6 weeks to complete post-production.
 The only time Paramount helped with the film's production, they rented a house in Malibu for the filmmakers to stay and conduct editing sessions, with food brought to them by the studio.

 The film had a troubled production on set.
 As a result of the director's poor treatment and the film's budget, many of the actors had to perform uncomfortable or dangerous stunts for the movie.
 Judie Aronson was required to remain submerged in a highly freezing lake, in which she later developed hypothermia because of it, and Peter Barton was genuinely slammed against the shower wall when Jason attacks him.
 Ted White, who portrays Jason Voorhees, defended several of the actors by requesting Barton to have a crash pad, and threatening to quit when Zito refused to remove Aronson from the cold lake in-between takes.
 White and Zito maintained a hostile relationship on set, resulting in White demanding his name to be removed from the credits.
 According to White, Corey Feldman maintained a bratty attitude on set as a result from Zito's treatment.
 When filming the scene of Tommy hacking at Jason's body, which were two sandbags he was striking at, Feldman pretended the sandbags were Zito.

-Actress Kimberly Beck stated that she does not like the horror genre, saying she felt that the film was more of a C-movie rather than a B-movie.
+Actress Kimberly Beck stated that she does not like the slasher film genre, saying she felt that the film was more of a C-movie rather than a B-movie.
 During filming, Beck experienced strange encounters, including a man watching her while she ran in the park and receiving odd phone calls at all hours.
 This stopped when production was finished.

 Actress Bonnie Hellman's agents told her she would not want to take the role of the hitchhiker in the film as there were no lines for the character, but she accepted the role anyway.

 An alternative ending exists where the character of Trish discovers the body of Mrs. Jarvis in the bathtub.
 This exists as a DVD extra but the original audio for the scene is lost.